wkirschbaum/elixir-ts-mode/README.md

 (load "[cloned wkirschbaum/elixir-ts-mode]/elixir-ts-mode.el")
 ```

-## Installing Grammars
+## Installing Language Grammars

-Please confirm if you your distribution has language grammars available
+Please confirm if you your system distribution has language grammars
-before using the below methods.
-The `elixir-ts-install-grammar`
+available before using the below methods.
+The
-and `treesit-install-language-grammar` functions should only be used
+`elixir-ts-install-grammar` and `treesit-install-language-grammar`
-as a fallback if you can not obtain tree-sitter-elixir or
+functions should only be used as a fallback if you can not obtain
-tree-sitter-heex from your distribution.
+tree-sitter-elixir or tree-sitter-heex from your system distribution.

 You can install both tree-sitter-elixir and tree-sitter-heex grammars
 by running `M-x elixir-ts-install-grammar` from within emacs.
-You can also
+You can
-run `M-x treesit-install-language-grammar` to do so individually, but
+also run `M-x treesit-install-language-grammar` to do so individually,
-you need to either specify the recipe or set the language source like
+but you need to either specify the recipe or set the language source
-below first.
-You need to have git, as well as a c and c++ compiler
+like below first.
+You need to have git, as well as a c and c++
-installed for these functions to work.
+compiler installed for these functions to work.
+Ensure that you
+confirm that you are happy to download and install these external
+programs before using them.

 If you prefer other grammar repositories for elixir and heex you can
 set `treesit-language-source-alist` in your emacs config like this: